Gagniuc/PC-World/README.md

 web browser on another computer
 ```

-On a local network, another computer could browse and retrieve material from the disc without physically having the CD inserted.
-If the host machine had a publicly reachable IP address and the necessary network configuration, the same HTTP mechanism could also make the selected content reachable beyond the local network.
-The networking functions were therefore an extension of the architecture already present in the project.
-The embedded browser provided an HTML capable presentation layer, Winsock provided direct network communication, and the generated CD structure supplied content that could be accessed either locally or through HTTP.
-By this stage of development, `CD.exe` included software distribution, HTML presentation, Internet browsing, Ping and response testing, IP scanning, TCP port scanning, service identification and HTTP serving inside the same PC World interface.
-The result was a general multimedia and networking environment built around the contents of the companion CD rather than a conventional autorun launcher.
+On a local network, another machine could therefore browse material from the disc without having the physical CD inserted in that computer.
+If the host machine had a publicly reachable IP address and the necessary network configuration, the same HTTP mechanism could in principle expose the selected content beyond the local network as well.
+By this stage of development, the PC World environment included software distribution, local HTML presentation, Internet browsing, Ping and response testing, TCP port scanning, service identification, IP range scanning and HTTP serving inside the same application family.
+These network tools were an extension of the architecture already used throughout the project, combining VB6 application logic, Winsock networking, the embedded browser and the generated CD content structure.

 ---